Wallace Fard Muhammad: Leader of the Allah Temple of Islam

-From interviews with approximately two hundred families who followed Fard, Beynon concluded:Although the prophet lived in Detroit from July 4, 1930 until June 30, 1934, virtually nothing is known about him, save that he 'came from the East' and that he 'called' the Negroes of North America to enter the Nation of Islam.
+From interviews with approximately 200 families who followed Fard, Beynon concluded:Although the prophet lived in Detroit from July 4, 1930 until June 30, 1934, virtually nothing is known about him, save that he 'came from the East' and that he 'called' the Negroes of North America to enter the Nation of Islam.
 His very name is uncertain.
 He was known usually as Mr. Wali Farrad or Mr. W. D. Fard, though he used also the following names: Professor Ford, Mr. Farrad Mohammed, Mr. F. Mohammed Ali.
 One of the few survivors who heard his first addresses states that he himself said: 'My name is W. D. Fard and I came from the Holy City of Mecca.
 More about myself I will not tell you yet, for the time has not yet come.
 I am your brother.
 You have not yet seen me in my royal robes.'
 Legends soon sprang up about this mysterious personality.

 Around October 1932, Fard appointed 17-year-old Burnsteen Sharrieff Mohammed his personal secretary.
 Given the title "Reformer", she recalled: "Every Tuesday, we had a picnic with Muslims only.
 We danced, played games; especially baseball.
 At the picnic we would win prizes.
 Master W. D. Fard Muhammad would always have something to give us, especially his laborers.
 Everybody wanted to win, so the competition was high.
 One of the contests was dancing with Master W. D. Fard, and on his head sat a full glass of water...
 I was reluctant and fearful that I would cause the glass to fall.
 I danced as best as I knew, stumbling along.
 I was so nervous until he let me go and took another girl to dance, and she won the prize.
 Master W. D. Fard's dance was called the Waltz.
 He said the Waltz was original music."

 She further reflected on Fard's theology, "He taught us that the Black people were the God, so when I would say my prayers, I'd shut my eyes and envision that great mass of people as God."

-In 1933, he began signing his name "W. F. Muhammad", which stood for Wallace Fard Muhammad, and used it on several lessons written in 1933 and 1934.
+In 1933, Fard began signing his name "W. F. Muhammad", which stood for Wallace Fard Muhammad, and used it on several lessons written in 1933 and 1934.